custom-lib/custom-vue-scrollbar/README.md

 ## Basic Usage

-Just give it a fixed size like using a native scroll container.
+Just give it a fixed size like using a native scroll container.The native scroll api can be used via the ref.scrollEl.

 ```javascript
 <template>